Visiting Faculty – Ryan WURMSER / Abstract Color Forms oil on linen, 2022

 DEADLINE:

-HOW to APPLY: Admissions for 2024 SPRING PAINTING: COLOR to COMPOSITION will open in AUGUST 2023.
+HOW to APPLY: Admissions for 2024 SPRING PAINTING: COLOR to COMPOSITION are closed.

 Before you apply, please review the ADMISSIONS page for general information about the application process.